Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 </dict>
 ```

-Note: This is intended to check if an app is installed from the Mac App Store or by Jamf App Installers.
+Note: This is intended to check if app are installed from the Mac App Store or Jamf App Installers.
 In my experience, these installation methods are quite unreliable, hence the timeout.
 Since you cannot anticipate the order in which these apps may be installed, it is best to put the `watchPath` actions at the end.
-For large installations, such as Xcode, or Adobe apps, you want to set a large timeout.
+For large installations (Xcode) you want to set a large timeout.

 ### Wait